4.12. Plotting Functions

 otp.any_plotting_function(..., path="./results/image.jpeg", sargs=dict(dpi=150, pad_inches=0, transparent=True))

-surface_profile_plot allows for the plotting of one or multiple surfaces.
-It takes a Surface or a list of Surfaces as argument as well as some other display options.
+The function surface_profile_plot plots one or multiple surface profiles.
+It takes a Surface or a Surface list as argument, combined with some additional display options.
 The profiles are created in x-direction through the center y-coordinate.
 Rotate the objects beforehand to slice through a different axis.
-The surface profiles are plotted with absolute coordinates, if you want to display them relative to each other provide remove_offset=True.
+By default, the surface profiles are plotted with absolute coordinates.
+Provide remove_offset=True to display them relative to their center.

-In the following example both cornea surfaces of the Arizona eye model are plotted:
+In the following example, both front and back surface of the cornea from the Arizona eye model are plotted:

 import optrace as ot